YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In general, once the grafts are fully secure under the skin, a haircut itself should not pull them out.
 The critical danger period is much earlier, especially during the first days after surgery.

 After the grafts have anchored, the hair shaft may shed while the follicle remains alive under the skin.
-That is why seeing hairs fall during the shedding phase does not automatically mean graft loss.
+Seeing hairs fall during the shedding phase does not always mean graft loss.

-Still, this does not mean I like early buzzing over the recipient area.
-There is a difference between what is biologically possible and what is wise for healing.
+Even then, early buzzing over the recipient area is rarely helpful.
+There is a difference between what is biologically possible and what is sensible for a healing scalp.

 Clippers create vibration, friction, pressure, and sometimes tiny trauma to the skin surface.
-If the scalp is still red, sensitive, inflamed, bumpy, or dry, I do not see a benefit in irritating it for appearance.
+If the scalp is still red, sensitive, inflamed, bumpy, or dry, there is little benefit in irritating it for appearance.

-But the better question is not only whether damage happened.
-The better question is whether the haircut was necessary at that stage.
+Damage is only one part of the decision.
+The other question is whether the haircut is necessary at that stage.

-I want patients to protect the result calmly.
-I do not want them checking the scalp ten times a day because a barber touched the grafted area too early.
+The result should be protected without turning the scalp into something to inspect ten times a day because a barber touched the grafted area too early.

 If you are worried about shedding versus true graft loss, it may help to understand the difference between hair shedding or permanent graft loss before assuming the worst.